Neon-Face/Master_Thesis/Notes/Questions.md

 Q9.
 what does this mean: "A 0x0800 representing the EtherType for IP is semantically different from a 0x0800 that happens to appear in a TCP payload.
 The tokenizer is blind to this."

+Q10
+Sub-word of an IPv6 Address might work, but sub-word of an ASN may not because it doesnt have sementic meaning?

+Q11
+please compare diffusion model and autoregressive model, no analogy

+Q12